Kaprun - Kitzsteinhorn Ski Resort Austria

 Review

-The Powderhounds last reviewed Kaprun Kitzsteinhorn in 2017 and with all the lift development in the region since then, we are set to return in early 2021.
+The Powderhounds reviewed Kaprun Kitzsteinhorn in 2017, and with all the lift development in the region since then, returned in 2022 to a glorious (& unexpected) powder day with no crowds.
 Click on the review link in the left column (or top of the page if on a mobile) to read previous reviews.

-See how Kaprun-Kitzsteinhorn compares to the rest of the European ski resorts on the Europe ski resort ratings page.
+See how Kaprun-Kitzsteinhorn compares to the rest of the Austrian ski resorts on the Austria ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.